Jacob Raz: Translations

 Along with Yoel Hoffman, Raz is a translator of haiku poetry into Hebrew.
 Among his translations are beautiful literature ("Kokoro" and "Volcano"), classic and modern tanka and haiku poetry ("Salad Anniversary", "The Narrow Road to Oko"), Zen stories and Zen poetry.
 In his various books he combines many translations from Chinese and Japanese thought.

 So I Heard – Zen Note is a book of poetry written by Yaakov Raz.
 It is described by its author as "a journey of observation, records, and conversations with life and with Buddhism."
 Among the poems, which weave the Buddhist world of the soul into Raz's life story (for example, treatment of his son with Down syndrome), famous koans, Japanese calligraphy and rabbinic wisdom are interspersed.
 The book came out in 2013 and was received positively.

 Public activity

-Following the birth of his son Yoni, Raz was one of the founders of the association "14 – Down syndrome children" in 1981.
+Following the birth of his son Yoni, Raz was one of the founders of the association "DSC – Down syndrome children" (ית"ד - ילדי תסמונת דאון) in 1981.
 The association helps parents whose children have Down syndrome, both in the field of information and with practical help.
 Later, Raz also served as chairman of Akim Tel Aviv.

 In 2000, Raz and clinical psychologist Nachi Alon founded the Psycho-Dharma Center, a school of Buddhist psychology, which today operates on the Cypress campus in Tel Aviv.